Malcolm Blight Medal

 The Malcolm Blight Medal is a post-season award given to the best and fairest player for the Adelaide Football Club.
 The medal was first awarded in 1991, and later named after former Adelaide Crows coach Malcolm Blight.
 The voting system as of the 2017 AFL season, consists of five coaches giving each player a ranking from zero to four after each match.
 Players can receive a maximum of 20 votes for a game.

+The current holder of the award is Jordan Dawson, who in 2025 became the first player to win the award three times in a row.